lymber/tdm/README.md

 * Local/Network Multiplayer

-* Select levels and missions
+* Select ships, levels and missions

 A few of them are already supported.